-About 1 ½ hours later, I checked my bg and it was 185.
-Seemed high for no accountable reason, especially since having a fresh reservoir and no food intake.
+About 1 ½ hour later, I checked my bg and it was 185.
+It seemed high for no accountable reason, especially since having a fresh reservoir and no food intake.
 Maybe I was a little stressed from all the running around.
-I ordered dinner, calculated a correction bolus for the high and an appropriate meal bolus and enjoyed a delicious dinner of wild caught salmon, whole grain couscous, grilled asparagus and an arugula salad.
-About an hour later I felt a bit off: grouchy, thirsty slightly fatigued.
+I ordered dinner, calculated a correction bolus for the high and an appropriate meal bolus and enjoyed a delicious dinner of wild-caught salmon, whole grain couscous, grilled asparagus, and an arugula salad.
+About an hour later I felt a bit off grouchy, thirsty slightly fatigued.
 Another hour went by and I checked my bg.
 It was 300.
 Oh boy, what was wrong?
 I checked the infusion set, primed the pump and took a big bolus.
 Another hour passed and bg was still climbing.
 By now I was really confused and stressed.
 What the hell was going on here?
-I cancelled the remainder of the evening and went home.
-I immediately took a shot of Apidra following the recommendation from chapter 21 in Pumping Insulin by Ruth Roberts and John Walsh to treat 2 consecutive highs with a shot of fast acting insulin to bring down the elevated bg, while investigating the source of the problem.
-The Apidra kicked in and the number surge declined but it was time to call in the troops with fresh insulin, new infusion set and new reservoir.
+I canceled the remainder of the evening and went home.
+I immediately took a shot of Apidra following the recommendation from chapter 21 in Pumping Insulin by Ruth Roberts and John Walsh to treat 2 consecutive highs with a shot of fast-acting insulin to bring down the elevated bg, while investigating the source of the problem.
+The Apidra kicked in and the number surge declined but it was time to call in the troops with fresh insulin, a new infusion set, and a new reservoir.

 The downward excursion began.
-Numbers trickled down in a couple hours as I pondered what had happened.
+Numbers trickled down in a couple of hours as I pondered what had happened.
 Maybe the insulin I took earlier was dated.
 No. That wasn’t it, dates were all OK.
-Suddenly a firecracker went off in my brain as I examined the insulin bottles and found, unbeknownst to me, a bottle of Lantus (long acting insulin) mixed in with the quick insulin, Apidra!
+Suddenly a firecracker went off in my brain as I examined the insulin bottles and found, unbeknownst to me, a bottle of Lantus (long-acting insulin) mixed in with the quick insulin, Apidra!
 Aa-hah!
-I had filled the reservoir with the slow acting insulin!
-In haste I had accidentally put the backup emergency bottle of Lantus in with the Apidra I use in my pump.
+I had filled the reservoir with the slow-acting insulin!
+In haste, I had accidentally put the backup emergency bottle of Lantus in with the Apidra I use in my pump.
 How did I ever make such a mistake!
 I moaned.
-Next step was balancing out the residual doses of Lantus now circulating in my blood stream with the boluses of Apidra.
+The next step was balancing out the residual doses of Lantus now circulating in my bloodstream with the boluses of Apidra.
 What a mess.

-After the movie we went for tea and I got to thinking of how comforting that pot of tea was after such a stressful day.
-Let’s learn more about tea over if yu care to join me in the Cyber Tea Room.
+After the movie, we went for tea and I got to thinking of how comforting that pot of tea was after such a stressful day.
+Let’s learn more about tea over if you care to join me in the Cyber Tea Room.

 Tea for Health and Refreshment